 - Past sun exposure – All too often, adolescents and young adults throw caution to the wind, including sun protection.
 If you exposed your skin to harmful UV rays in the past, your risk of skin cancers in elevated.
 Taking proper precautions now can help you avoid increasing your risk even more.

-Melanoma is known as one of the deadliest skin cancers, and rightfully so.
+Melanoma is one of the deadliest skin cancers.
 A heartbreaking number of individuals have lost their lives to this disease.
 However, the medical community is working to change those statistics, battling cancer with science, dedication, and passion.
 Prevention, detection, and treatment techniques are improving – and saving lives – every day.
 As a stage 4 melanoma survivor, Dr. Vivian Bucay has a unique understanding of the emotional and physical toll it takes.
-She also knows, from personal experience, that this battle can be won.